Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 Although being caught by Nick, the sexiest best man she’s ever met, has its perks…

-Until, that is, he confiscates the hidden papers she was searching for—documents that might prove whether Madame Duval left Paris alive nearly ninety years ago, or if she was murdered by the previous owner.
+Until he confiscates the hidden papers she was searching for—documents that might prove whether Madame Duval left Paris alive nearly ninety years ago, or if she was murdered by the previous owner.

 With just six weeks to finalise his new hotel venture before heading back to the US, the last thing Nick needs is a battle with French bureaucracy.
 So it’s ironic that he’s withholding papers from the one woman in the city who has the connections he needs to solve his problems.